 Katie received her J.D. from Campbell University, Norman Adrian Wiggins School of Law in 2002.
 While in law school, Katie was the Editor-in-Chief of the Campbell Law Observer.
 Prior to law school, Katie received her B.A., cum laude, in English and Political Studies from Meredith College in 1999.
 She was admitted to the North Carolina State Bar in 2002.

 Katie is a member of the Family Law Section of the North Carolina Bar Association, where she is serving a 3-year term as a Council Member and has served as the Secretary of the section’s Family Law Council since 2011.
 She currently serves as a committee member for the Adoption and Modern Family Committees for the Bar Association.
 Katie is also a member of the Wake County Bar Association and was elected in 2018 to a 3-year term on the Board of Directors.
-She recently completed a term as the vice-chair of the Tenth Judicial District’s Grievance Committee which investigates complaints involving lawyer conduct.
+She is currently Vice-Chair of the Tenth Judicial District’s Grievance Committee which investigates complaints involving lawyers’ ethical conduct.
 She has also served on the Tenth Judicial District’s Fee Dispute Resolution Committee.

 Katie was certified as a specialist in family law by the North Carolina State Bar Board of Legal Specialization in 2007 and was re-certified in 2013 and 2018.
 She was one of the chapter editors for the publications, North Carolina Family Law Case Book with Critical Cases and North Carolina Family Law Marital Claims Deskbook (fourth edition) and is a frequent speaker on family law issues.
 Katie was selected for inclusion as a “Super Lawyer” in Family Law by the publication North Carolina Super Lawyers for 2020 and was included as a “Rising Star” in Family Law each year from 2012-2016.